Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 ### 1.2 Philosophies of Predictive Modeling
 Modeling also reflects underlying philosophical choices.

 There are, usefully, seven modeling philosophies to choose among and combine, ranging from "let theory guide choices" to "if it works, it's OK".

 These are not model classes, but default stances about how uncertainty is represented and resolved.

+Forecasting differs by what it tries to approximate: the world around, the data as it comes, a set of possible futures, or informed human judgment.
+Each orientation reflects a distinct view of what makes a forecast valid.

+They are complementary rather than competing, and most systems combine them.
+Their differences matter most when conditions change or uncertainty is high.

 [The seven philosophies are explicated in this separate document](predictive-modeling-philosophies.md).
-Here is a summary.
+In short, forecasting differs by what it tries to approximate: the world around, the data as it comes, a set of possible futures, or informed human judgment.
+Each orientation reflects a distinct view of what makes a forecast valid.

+They are complementary rather than competing, and most systems combine them.
+Their differences matter most when conditions change or uncertainty is high.

 <p align="center">
 <b>PHILOSOPHICAL STANCES FOR PREDICTIVE MODELING</b>